 A spare o-ring is also included in purchases of the new 2017 version.
 There’s an o-ring where the snorkel piece attaches to the top of the mask.
 You can easily replace the o-ring if it starts to leak at this point.

 If you know that the Tribord Full Face Snorkel Mask (Latest Version) is for you, click on the button below to see current pricing and any available discounts available on Amazon.Check out pricing of the Tribord Full Face Snorkel Mask at Amazon

 There are so many reasons that stop people from enjoying snorkelling.
 These are an excellent full face mask that go a long way to overcoming many of the pitfalls of regular masks and snorkels.

 PROS | Great things about Full Face Snorkel Masks

 I absolutely love the concept of the full face snorkel mask.
-It’s hard to say which is the best bit.
+There’s so many things to enjoy.

 Breathing is easy, as there’s no snorkel piece in your mouth.
 The way the masks are designed, makes it easy and natural to breathe through your nose and mouth.

 No jaw fatigue – Anyone who suffers from jaw fatigue (like me) will know the feeling after clamping down on a mouthpiece for an hour or so.
 With the full-face snorkel mask, there’s no jaw fatigue even after hours of snorkelling.